sud0x0/Foot-Print/README.md

  **Usage**

- 1. Run the setup.py: python setup.py install
+ 1. Run the requirements.txt with pip (pip3 install -r requirements.txt)
- 2. Open the tool: python foot_print.py
+ 2. Open the tool: python3 foot_print.py
  3. -h: will provide information regarding the tool
  4. -n: name of the output file.
 (This is mandatory)
  5. -d: is to provide a single domain.
  6. -f: is to provide a text file that has a list of domains.
 (The file should be in .txt format and domain should be listed one after other)

-If setup.py does not work (due to PIP issues) install the required modules manually via pip.

 **Limitations**